-Students with disabilities who are following the general education program, take the state assessment, and are pursuing a standard diploma are affected by the same guidelines for retention as are students in general education.
-These students will follow the same process outlined in the Retention and Promotion policy for elementary students with the exception that the IEP team will act as the placement team for decision making purposes and an IEP will be written to reflect the data, supports, services and accommodations needed to support the student for the upcoming year.
+Students with disabilities who are following the general education program, take the state assessment, and are pursuing a general education track are affected by the same guidelines for retention as are students in general education.
+These students will follow the same process outlined in the Retention and Promotion policy for MCSD.
+The IEP team will act as the placement team for decision making purposes and an IEP will be written to reflect the data, supports, services and accommodations needed to support the student for the upcoming year.
 Retention decisions for students with disabilities who are following a functional curriculum and are participating in alternate assessment are made based upon the recommendation of the Individual Education Plan (IEP) team.